 Certified insulin pump trainer.

-Experience with Epic.
+Experience with Epic

 40hrs/week.
 Schedule to be determined per team and program needs.

-*Evening hours required as needed to fulfill program operations.
+*Weekend and evening hours required as needed to fulfill program operations.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.